TheRealKasumi/NikoLight/documentation/planning.md

 [![TesLight Demo](https://img.youtube.com/vi/_N5h1IViB-E/0.jpg)](https://www.youtube.com/watch?v=_N5h1IViB-E)

 The following table assumes that the TesLight controller is placed below the center console for easy access and wiring.
+(It would be best if the antenna of the ESP32 points to the front and the USB port to the back of the vehicle.
+This way we ensure consistent acceleration directions from the sensor for all users.)

 | Zone              | LEDs | Type                      | Cable Length | Physical Channel |
 | ----------------- | ---- | ------------------------- | ------------ | ---------------- |